ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       when standing still or moving slowly.
 When using the cardboard version without a daydream ready phone the tracking is noticeably worse.
 If possible use a GearVR or Daydream capable device.

-      - Fast movements, featureless white areas and poorly lit areas can affect the quality of tracking severely.
+      - Fast movements, featureless and poorly lit areas can affect the quality of tracking severely.
 When the app starts up it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to stay still.

       - Your phone might get hot very quickly.
-Make sure to end the game after using it.
+Make sure to end the game after using.
 The Daydream/Chardboard version seems to stay on even if the phone gets very hot while the GearVR version turns itself off if the phone gets to hot.
-Therefore Daydream/Cardboard users should make sure to end the game after use.
+Therefore Daydream/Cardboard users should make sure to end the app after use.

       - This project can give you a good taste for the capabilities of the HTC Vive Focus and the Daydream powered Lenovo Mirage Solo.
 Both devices are very pricy and not available everywhere yet.
-Because they use dedicated hardware they can offer better performance.
+      Because they use dedicated hardware they can offer better performance and quality tracking.
 The Oculus Santa Cruz/Quest which is expected for early 2019 will also offer 6DoF tracking and feature two 6DoF tracked hand controllers which should make it a highly desirable device.